Shree Securities seeks reclassification of promoters to public

 Meghshree Credit Private Limited Member of Promoter Group Public 0 0

 The applicants affirmed compliance with Regulation 31A(3)(b) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
 They stated they do not hold more than 10% of total voting rights, do not exercise control over the company's affairs, and have not been declared wilful defaulters or fugitive economic offenders.
-The Board observed that the reclassification is consequential in nature and necessitated by the demise of Mr. Pugalia and the lack of involvement of the other applicants in routine business operations.
+The company observed that the reclassification is consequential in nature and necessitated by the demise of Mr. Pugalia and the lack of involvement of the other applicants in routine business operations.

-The Board resolved that the reclassification would be effective subject to the approval of BSE Limited and Calcutta Stock Exchange Limited.
+The company resolved that the reclassification would be effective subject to the approval of BSE Limited and Calcutta Stock Exchange Limited.
 Upon receiving necessary approvals, the company will effect the change in the shareholding pattern filed under Regulation 31 of the Listing Regulations from the immediate succeeding quarter.
 The company will also make necessary disclosures under the SEBI (Substantial Acquisition of Shares and Takeovers) Regulations, 2011, and the SEBI (Prohibition of Insider Trading) Regulations, 2015.

 Historical Stock Returns for Shree Securities